stripethree/food-formulas/formulas/blackbottom-cupcakes.md

 I tend to use Neat Egg and coconut oil in this recipe.
 I also use a mini muffin pan which usually yields about 48 cupcakes with the quantities listed.

+Best served warm.
+If necessary, 10s in the microwave warms the cream cheese filling and gets just the right melt on the chocolate chips.